nolanlawson/css-talk-2022/markdown.md

 ???

 With the right-to-left technique, we're able to instantly find every `div` (thanks to the hashmap), but we have to crawl up the entire ancestor chain every time just to find `.foo`.
-So this is one of those cases where it would have been faster for us to go left-to-right.
+So this is a case where it would have been faster for us to go left-to-right.

 But we just established that left-to-right is pretty slow most of the time, since DOM nodes tend to have more